A Natural Approach to Regenerative

 Because of this, they can help create new and healthy cells.
 This healing process is highly beneficial for a wide range of conditions.
 By concentrating stem cells in the targeted area, doctors can accelerate tissue repair and overall healing.

-The market for stem cell therapy is currently growing at a rate of approximately 36% per year.
+The market for Growth Factors is currently growing at a rate of approximately 36% per year.

-The applications for stem cell therapy are expansive.
-Stem cell therapy may be useful for conditions such as:
+The applications for Growth Factors are expansive.
+Growth Factors may be useful for conditions such as:

 - Memory loss